 The Department of Defense brought allegations against 3M for selling dangerous and defective Combat Arms Ears™ and 3M paid $9.1 million to resolve the claim (CAEv2).
-However, no help or compensation has yet been provided to the actual service members serving in foreign conflicts who suffered the damaging effects of the defective earplugs and have experienced hearing loss and damage.
+However, no help or compensation has yet been provided to the actual service members who suffered the damaging effects of the defective earplugs and have experienced hearing loss and damage.

-If you served in a foreign conflict and wore the defective Combat Arms Earplugs™ and have been diagnosed with or are suffering from hearing loss, you may qualify for significant financial compensation.
+If you were issued the defective 3M Combat Arms Earplugs™ and have been diagnosed with or are suffering from hearing loss, you may qualify for significant financial compensation.
+You do not have to have served overseas to be eligible.
 Contact one of our Earplug Lawsuit attorneys today for your free case review.